Offbeatlop/MID_Project/logbook.md

   network with the RPC/RMI middleware.

+## Third meeting
+- Do not send huge files all at once.
+Divide it in little chunks of data.
+To be implemented, as RMI does not provide it.
+- Protocol definition: not flooding the network with the same file being sent from several machines, have a version control.
 ## Notes
 network side, file system
 run the application to discover who our neigbour machines would be on the network (peers).